bright/new-www/_posts/2018-02-16-charts-on-android-1.md

  lineChart.axisRight.isEnabled = false
  ```

  Boom!
 That's it!
 Looks nice and presenting the data clearly.
-Pinch to zoom, swipe right and left to get through all these years and finally check when frozen yogurt beats banana bread in google searches!
+Pinch to zoom, swipe right and left to get through all these years and finally check when frozen yogurt beats banana bread in Google searches!
 ![chart two](/images/radek/chart_bjutiful.png)
 Oh, looks like every year around summer!
 Who would know.